w3f/polkadot-spec/docs/chap-networking.md

 ## -sec-num- Introduction {#id-introduction-2}

-The Polkadot network is decentralized and does not rely on any central authority or entity to achieve its fullest potential of provided functionality.
-The networking protocol is based on a family of open protocols, including protocol implemented *libp2p*, e.g., the distributed Kademlia hash table, which is used for peer discovery.
+The Polkadot network is a decentralized network based on a family of open libraries and protocols, including: libp2p[@libp2p], Kademlia[@kademlia], Noise[@noise], Protocol Buffers[@protobuf].
 This chapter walks through the behavior of the networking implementation of the Polkadot Host and defines the network messages.
-The implementation details of the *libp2p* protocols used are specified in external sources as described in [Section -sec-num-ref-](chap-networking#sect-networking-external-docs)
+The implementation details of the libp2p[@libp2p] protocols can be found on the  [libp2p specification](https://github.com/libp2p/specs) website.

 ## -sec-num- External Documentation {#sect-networking-external-docs}